 Compass Health Center developed the Mental Health & Substance Use Partial Hospitalization (PHP) and Intensive Outpatient (IOP) Programs for individuals 23+ to support those struggling with mental health symptoms and substance use.
-The evidence-based curriculum uses cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), acceptance and commitment therapy (ACT), and motivational enhancement therapy (MET) to help individuals achieve their treatment goals.
+The evidence-based curriculum uses cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), acceptance and commitment therapy (ACT), and motivational interviewing (MI) to help individuals achieve their treatment goals.
 Compass will use a variety of treatment approaches ranging from harm reduction to abstinence, to medication-assisted treatments (Suboxone, Vivitrol, Naltrexone) based on an individual’s treatment needs and concurrent mental health symptoms.
 Our goal is to help individuals understand the relationship between their mental health and substance use.

 Individuals in this program will participate in regular meetings with a psychiatrist or psychiatric nurse practitioner 1-3x weekly as appropriate and weekly sessions with a master’s level clinician and/or Certified Alcohol and other Drug Counselor (CADC).
 Weekly family therapy sessions with a parent, spouse, or identified support person are strongly encouraged.
 Urine drug screen monitoring is a required part of this program as the treatment team recommends.